 In June 2015, Mr. DiResta was honored as one of the nation's top "Regulatory Trailblazers & Pioneers" by The National Law Journal.
 It is an exclusive award that honors a select and prominent group of lawyers in the country who are leaders in successfully navigating the ever-changing fields of regulatory and compliance law.

-Mr. DiResta serves as general counsel and director of regulatory affairs to the Word of Mouth Marketing Association (WOMMA), the advertising trade association that focuses on social media marketing.
+Mr. DiResta served as general counsel and director of regulatory affairs to the Word of Mouth Marketing Association (WOMMA), the trade association that focuses on social media marketing; and in that role, he consulted with the FTC on policy matters impacting digital advertising.
 He also holds leadership positions in several trade associations in the financial services industry.